What are the Australian conditions and why are they so harsh? FIND OUT what your skin goes through daily, in Australia.

 Of course, we know one of the benefits of our great country is the opportunity to have fun and enjoy time with family and friends outdoors.
 But we also know the harsh, dry conditions of Australia put stress on our skin.
 Over exposure to the sun has been directly linked to causing some skin cancers and Australia has one of the highest rates of Melanoma in the world.

-The extreme dry winter air leaches moisture and can cause dry skin and can exacerbate conditions such as eczema.
-Perfect conditions for a flare up!
+The extreme dry winter air leaches moisture and can cause dry skin.
 This highlights the importance of a good skincare routine, inside, outdoors and all year round.
 Whether its protecting your skin from the harsh summer sun or rehydrating from winter’s bitter air, or air conditioning.
 Hamilton moisturises and protects skin giving you and your family comfort in our Australian conditions.

 Did you know?